-As evidenced by its Title IX (and Non-Title IX) Sexual Harassment and Sexual Misconduct Policy, Berkeley College prohibits sexual and gender based harassment, sexual assault, sexual exploitation, domestic violence, dating violence, and stalking.
+As evidenced by its Title IX Sex Discrimination, Sex-Based Harassment and Sexual Misconduct Policy, Berkeley College prohibits sex discrimination, sex-based harassment, sexual assault, domestic violence and dating violence, sexual exploitation, and stalking.

-Click to see the Title IX (and Non-Title IX) Sexual Harassment and Sexual Misconduct Policy in its entirety.
+Click to see the Title IX Sex Discrimination, Sex-Based Harassment and Sexual Misconduct Policy in its entirety.

-The College will handle inquiries and complaints of this nature according to the Title IX Sexual Harassment and Sexual Misconduct Procedures or the Non-Title IX Sexual Harassment and Sexual Misconduct Procedures for Students, depending upon the nature and location of the incident.
-These procedure documents include information pertaining to: how to make a formal complaint; rights and options; supportive/interim measures; investigation, adjudication and appeal procedures; and potential sanctions.
+The College will handle inquiries and complaints of this nature according to the Title IX Sex Discrimination, Sex-Based Harassment and Sexual Misconduct Procedures.
+These procedures include information pertaining to how to make a report or a complaint; rights and options; supportive/interim measures; investigation, adjudication and appeal procedures; and potential sanctions.